andrewisoko/contraband_game/README.md

 # Instructions

 * Run the game with "python -m contraband_game.main" (both IDE terminal and Command prompt)
 *  Terminate the game by pressing Ctrl + C
 * Clear terminal by pressing cls (command prompt) otherwise if running on IDE terminal Ctrl + L
+* Name, Surname and email can be invented it is not a real case scenario, I just wanted to add up more stuff in the project.

 1) The sign up process creates username and code, mandatory for participating the game.